REVIEW:

 existing holes can be used and if they do not match with the Vertical

-plate itself thereby alleviating any stress the do it your selfer
+Adjustment plate itself thereby alleviating any stress the "do

 The next step in the process was to install the Blade Housing.
 At first